lucasvolkmer/d2l-en-branch/chapter_convolutional-neural-networks/conv-layer.md

 we stick with images as our running example.

-## The Cross-Correlation OperationA Operação de Correlação Cruzada
+## A Operação de Correlação Cruzada

 Recall that strictly speaking, convolutional layers are a  misnomer, since the operations they express